How to Date God’s Way

-- Dating is more about developing a relationship with the opposite sex where we relate according to a girlfriend-boyfriend relationship which is really a husband and wife relationship without a covenant.
+- Dating would be more about developing a relationship with the opposite sex where we relate according to a girlfriend-boyfriend relationship which is really a husband and wife relationship without a covenant.

-- We do things for each other that husbands and wives do for each other.
+- We would do things for each other that husbands and wives do for each other.

-- We create obligations that should only be made in marriage alone.
+- We would create obligations that should only be made in marriage alone.

-- The relationship is built on two people seeking to satisfy themselves instead of glorifying God.
+- The relationship would be built on two people seeking to satisfy themselves instead of glorifying God.

 A. People who date the world’s way have ownership over each other.